discordjs/guide/guide/popular-topics/reactions.md

 			await message.react('🍊');
 			await message.react('🍇');
 		} catch (error) {
-			console.error('One of the emojis failed to react.');
+			console.error('One of the emojis failed to react:', error);
 		}
 	}
 });